Blog | Real Estate

 When it comes to investments, there are primarily two things people invest for: capital gains and cash flow.

-Capital Gains are the one-time profit you make on the sale of an investment.
+Capital gains are the one-time profit you make on the sale of an investment.
 The strategy behind capital gains is to buy and sell.
 In order to realize capital gains, you must sell the asset.
 As long as market prices go up, capital-gains investors win.
 But when the markets turn down and prices fall, capital-gains investors lose.

-Cash Flow is an ongoing stream of income you receive from an investment.
+Cash flow is an ongoing stream of income you receive from an investment.
 You may receive this money on a monthly, quarterly or annual basis, depending on the investment.
 The strategy behind cash flow is to buy and hold.

 Sure, you might make a killing off flipping one house if all the stars align—but how repeatable is that process?
-I’d argue that it’s not, because each time you start a new flip project, you’re facing a host of unknown variables to transform the property and then sell it.
+Experts would argue that it’s not, because each time you start a new flip project, you’re facing a host of unknown variables to transform the property and then sell it.
 You might get lucky and flip it for profit.
 But you could just as easily flop.
 The risks are just too high.

 How cash flow works